 - Forceps placement – The obstetrician must know the appropriate position of the fetal head to properly place the device on the child

 - Only one mechanical instrument – The doctor can only use one mechanical device.
-If the forceps fail, you cannot turn to a vacuum or vise versa.
+If the forceps fail, you cannot turn to a vacuum or vice versa.

 - Careful application – Forceps traction must not be applied until proper forceps placement is verified.
 The use of this delivery device with improperly placed forceps presents a risk of harm to the child, not the least of which is a brain bleed.
 It is also important to use the appropriate amount of traction.
 Intense squeezing or pulling puts the child at risk for fetal injury.